allisonkydy/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) Runtime: O(n)

     The function will be recursively called n+1 times (the length of n plus the zero base case) and the operation it performs is fixed.
-Ignoring the (+1) constant, this give a runtime of n.
+Ignoring the (+1) constant, this gives a runtime of n.

 ## Exercise II

+Algorithm:

+For each floor starting at floor 1 until the n-th floor, drop an egg.
+    If the egg isn't broken, continue to the next floor.
+    If the egg breaks, stop dropping eggs.
+The current floor is floor f.

+You'll only have to break one egg to find floor f.

+Runtime complexity: O(n)

+    In the worst case scenario, floor f will be the n-th story, so the loop will run n times.